Case Study · Market Entry

 Results

-- Conversion rate 3.4× higher than the brand's prior pilot to Germany without IOSS.
+• Conversion rate 3.4× higher than the brand's prior unstructured pilot to Germany.

-- Expanded into France, Spain, Netherlands within 6 months under the same intermediary engagement.
+• Expanded into France, Spain, Netherlands within 6 months under the same engagement.

-"Servix took on the IOSS intermediary role when no one else would.
-That alone was the difference between launching and not launching in Europe."
+"Servix built the whole EU compliance architecture end to end, under one roof.
+That single regulated counterparty was the difference between launching and not launching in Europe."

 Recognize the situation?